dandi/handbook/docs/about/policies.md

 - **Embargo status:** Users may deposit content under an embargo status and provide an anticipated end date for the embargo.
-The repository will restrict access to the data until the end of the embargo period; at which time, the content will become publically available automatically.
-The end of the embargo period is the earliest of the date provided by submitter, the first publication using the data, or the end of funding support for the collection and/or disemmination of the dataset.
+The repository will restrict access to the data until the end of the embargo period; at which time, the content will automatically become publicly available.
+The end of the embargo period is the earliest of the date provided by submitter, the first publication using the data, or the end of funding support for the collection and/or dissemination of the dataset.
 - **Restricted Access:** Depositors of embargoed datasets have the ability to share access with other collaborators.
 These files will not be made publicly